How Kaptrix Works

 Small on the surface.
 Large in practice.

-Kaptrix moves the central question of AI diligence from one with no defensible answer to one that does.
+Kaptrix moves the central question of evaluating a company from one with no defensible answer to one that does.

 Before